What Are The Street Names For Heroin?

 What Are The Other Types Of Heroin?

 In severe cases of heroin addiction, some addicted individuals will go so far as to mix it with other drugs.
-They do this in order to create a more powerful effect.
+They do this to create a stronger effect.

 Below are a few substances that are mixed with heroin along with the common street names: